Blog post

 - Squinting: Squinting temporarily improves focus but may lead to discomfort over time.

-- Headaches: Eye strain and squinting can result in tension headaches, especially after activities requiring clear distance vision.
+- Headaches: Eye strain and squinting can result in tension headaches, especially after activities requiring clear distance vision such as driving.

 Glasses: